moliver28/research-handbook/content/handbook/support/workflows/how-to-get-help.md

 hadn't before, or even lead you right to the solution.

 {{% alert color="info" %}}
-While more information is usually helpful, be careful not to be _too_ verbose in your question.
-Provide enough info to satisfy the questions above, but not so much that the question becomes confusing.
-Remember, you can always add extra details in the thread!
+While more information is helpful, including too much supporting detail can be confusing.
+Provide enough information to satisfy the questions above in your initial post; additional details, such as logs or screenshots, can always be added to the thread!
 {{% /alert %}}

 ### How to Get Help Workflow